xsherryhe/facebook-clone/README.md

 The project primarily demonstrates the integration of multiple concepts and features pertaining to Rails applications, including basic MVC structures, data modeling and associations, forms, authentication (e.g., Devise/OmniAuth), and mailers.

-This project is currently in progress.
+This branch of the project adds real-time notifications through Websocket and Action Cable.
+The feature only works in development, as a Redis server was not used in production.